Lance Hoffman

 He is the author or editor of numerous articles and five books on computer security and privacy.
 His teaching innovations also include multidisciplinary courses on electronic commerce and network security and the development of a portable educational network for teaching computer security.
 He also directed the National Science Foundation computer security scholarship programs ("CyberCorps") at GW.

-A Fellow of the Association for Computing Machinery, Dr. Hoffman has served on a number of Advisory Committees including those of the Center for Democracy and Technology, the Federal Trade Commission, and the ACM Conference on Computers, Freedom, and Privacy, and has occasionally testified before Congress on security and privacy-related issues.
+A Fellow of the Association for Computing Machinery, Hoffman has served on a number of advisory committees, including those of the Center for Democracy and Technology, the Federal Trade Commission, and the ACM Conference on Computers, Freedom, and Privacy, and has occasionally testified before Congress on security and privacy-related issues.